Top 10 Decentralized Exchanges (DEX) in 2022

 Traditional order-book model used by the exchange Kucoin.

 The exchange acts as a custodian, holding assets as a market maker and finding those willing to sell assets to buyers.
 Asset custody, asset listing, liquidity, headquarters, director board and centralized trade execution are all qualities of a centralized exchange.

 Fortunately, these can all be decentralized and that is what decentralized exchanges set out to do: entirely peer-to-peer trading platform's governed by software and users.
-On decentralized exchanges, you merely have to connect your wallet, like MetaMask, and you’re ready to trade directly from it.
-This makes trading private and quick, and you don't have to go through the tedious process of setting up a bank account and trading account, which infringes on your privacy with intrusive and insecure Know-Your-Customer (KYC) surveys like your identity verification, home address, income, and much more.
+On decentralized exchanges, you merely have to connect your wallet, like MetaMask, and you are ready to trade directly from it.
+This makes trading private and quick, and you don't have to go through the tedious process of setting up a bank account, and trading account, which infringes on your privacy with intrusive and insecure Know-Your-Customer (KYC) surveys like your identity verification, home address, income, and much more.